schmidt1024/monero-ecosystem/README.md

 ![Monero Ecosystem Diagram](monero-ecosystem.jpg)

+This idea comes to me from mondetta.
+So special thanks to him for bringing this up! 🙏🏻

 ## How to Contribute

 We welcome contributions to the Monero Ecosystem project!
 Here are a few ways you can get involved: